Alexa Bliss

+Bliss was a main cast member on the reality television series Total Divas.
+She appeared as a contestant on the ninth season of the competition series The Masked Singer.

 Early life

 Alexis Kaufman was born on August 9, 1991, in Columbus, Ohio, to teenage parents who were still in high school at the time of her birth.
-She has been involved in sports since the age of five, competing in track, kickboxing, softball, and gymnastics.
+She has been involved in sports since the age of five, competing in track and field, softball, and gymnastics.
 She was also a cheerleader at Hilliard Davidson High School and reached Division I status at the University of Akron, where she graduated with an M.A. in medical dietetics.
 She spent time in competitive fitness competitions, and has competed in the Arnold Classic.
 At the age of 15, she had a life-threatening eating disorder, but turning to fitness competitions helped her overcome it.
 With her parents' permission, she also received breast augmentation when she was 17 to help overcome her eating disorders by making her feel more feminine, as her breasts stayed small naturally when she finished puberty and helped contribute to her eating disorders.